 Jim Cure, Mark Perniconi, Carlos Hernandez, Nancy Uridil, Jeff Copeland, and David Reuter.

 The Lyles School of Civil Engineering recognized six passionate, successful and visionary graduates during the 23rd annual Civil Engineering Alumni Achievement Awards banquet on April 14, 2016.
 Link to full article

 We also recorded the Q&A session with our students and CEAAA honorees.
-You can watch the videos of the student forum and honorees offering advice.

 Nearly 70 golfers participated in the 56th Annual CE Open.